trevorgrabham/CMPT431Group11/README.md

 ## Algorithm

-Perform a Breath First Search started at source vertex, all vertices in the same depth are within the same distance to the source.
-If the current depth no vertices has their distence updated, algorithm terminated.
+<p>Perform a Breath First Search started at source vertex, all vertices in the same
+depth are within the same distance to the source.
+If the current depth no vertices has their distence updated, algorithm terminated.</p>

-`static_partition.cpp` has the code for pre-assign the workset used by threads, all vertices are pushed to `neighbor` by BFS `partition[i]` is the index in `neighbor` of the first neighbor of the i-th vertex `vertex-ptr[i]` `width-ptr` is the index in `neighbor` of the first vertex of depth i.
-(Based on the idea of CSR/CSC matrix format).
+`static_partition.cpp` has the code for pre-assign the workset used by threads, all vertices are pushed to `neighbor` by BFS<br />
+`partition[i]` is the index in `neighbor` of the first neighbor of the i-th vertex `vertex-ptr[i]`<br />
+`width-ptr` is the index in `neighbor` of the first vertex of depth i.
+(Based on the idea of CSR/CSC matrix format).</p>

 ## Compile